Delt06/ui-framework/README.md

 - `Duration` for actual duration of transitions
 - `Ease` for easing function
 - `Overshoot` for overshoot value of easing function

+### UniTask support

+The plugin has an integration with [UniTask](https://github.com/Cysharp/UniTask).
+It must be referenced as a separate assembly definition - `DELTation.UI.UniTaskSupport`.